dotnet/AspNetCore.Docs/aspnetcore/data/ef-mvc/intro.md

 [!INCLUDE [RP better than MVC](~/includes/RP-EF/rp-over-mvc.md)]

-The Contoso University sample web application demonstrates how to create ASP.NET Core 2.2 MVC web applications using Entity Framework (EF) Core 2.0 and Visual Studio 2017.
+The Contoso University sample web application demonstrates how to create ASP.NET Core 2.2 MVC web applications using Entity Framework (EF) Core 2.2 and Visual Studio 2017 or 2019.

 The sample application is a web site for a fictional Contoso University.
 It includes functionality such as student admission, course creation, and instructor assignments.
 This is the first in a series of tutorials that explain how to build the Contoso University sample application from scratch.

-EF Core 2.0 is the latest version of EF but doesn't yet have all the features of EF 6.x.
-For information about how to choose between EF 6.x and EF Core, see [EF Core vs. EF6.x](/ef/efcore-and-ef6/).
-If you choose EF 6.x, see [the previous version of this tutorial series](/aspnet/mvc/overview/getting-started/getting-started-with-ef-using-mvc/creating-an-entity-framework-data-model-for-an-asp-net-mvc-application).

-> [!NOTE]
-> For the ASP.NET Core 1.1 version of this tutorial, see the [VS 2017 Update 2 version of this tutorial in PDF format](https://webpifeed.blob.core.windows.net/webpifeed/Partners/efmvc1.1.pdf).

 In this tutorial, you: